-How to Fill Out Authorization Application Forms
+How to Fill Out Permit Application Forms

 To download each form, click the Rad Forms link to the right.
 For additional instructions on filling out each form, click the form type below:

 - Authority Page

 - Training and Experience Page

 An Application Initiation Page must be completed for all applications.
 All applications are tracked by RAM permit number and application date.
 Complete the RAM permit number and application date at the top.
 For new applicants, a RAM permit number will be assigned during the review process, so list "new".
 Indicate the application type, complete the personal data, and sign the PI statement to confirm acceptance of responsibilities.

 All PIs must demonstrate administrative support for their RAM permit.
 The administrator responsible for the PI is based on the primary location of the PI's authorized work (typically the department chair).
 If the PI requests use of an area supervised by another administrator, then support for use of that area must also be obtained.
 For example, if the PI does not have a liquid scintillation counter (LSC) for monthly swipes and would like to use another PI's LSC in a separate building, the PI in charge of the LSC room must provide approval.
 The PI is responsible for completing the information on this page and obtaining the required signature(s).